Elena' s AI Blog

 Source: Google Research

-Give it a problem statement and evaluation method, and it churns out implementations, runs thousands of variants, and reports results.
+Scientists often have ideas faster than they can code.
+Google’s new AI-powered empirical software system fixes that by automatically writing high-quality code to test hypotheses, given only a problem statement and an evaluation method.
+The system churns out implementations, runs thousands of variants, and reports results.
 Trials across genomics, neuroscience, and other fields show expert-level performance.
 Suddenly, the bottleneck isn’t coding but imagination.

 If AI can write and optimise research tools on demand, researchers are freed to spend more time asking daring questions — the very heart of science.